CiscoSE/webhooksimple/README.rst

        target_url: {{ env.url }}/messages
      {% endfor %}

-Or you want to setup the same web hook for different urls.
-This would look something like this
+Or if you want to setup the same webhook for different URLs, it would look like this:

 *vars.yml*: